Dynamic Ecological System Measures: Results

 where $F_k$, $\check{z}_k$, and $\hat{y}_k$ describe the $k^{th}$ direct flow matrix, input, and output vectors for the $k^{th}$ subsystem, and the decomposition factors $d_{i_k}({\rm x})$ are defined by Eq.~\ref{eq:cons2_1new}.
 Therefore, the dynamic system partitioning methodology yields the following system of governing equations:

 with the initial conditions

 for $i = 1,\ldots,3$.
 There are $n \times (n+1) = 3 \times 4 = 12$ equations in this system.

 The system is solved numerically and the graphs for selected elements of the substorage and subthroughflow matrices are depicted in Fig.~\ref{fig:hallam_g1}.
 Clearly, the substorages and subthroughflows reflect the impact of the unit impulse at about $t=15$.
 Note that, the system completely recovers after the disturbance in about $10$ time units.
 This time interval can be taken as a quantitative measure for the {\em restoration time} and {\em system resilience}.
-Therefore, the proposed measures can be used as quantitative ecological indicators for various ecosystem characteristics and behaviors.
 As seen from the results, the distribution of environmental nutrient inputs and the organization of the associated nutrient storages generated by the inputs can be analyzed individually and separately within the system.
 In other words, the evolution of the environmental inputs and associated storages can be tracked individually and separately throughout the system.
+Therefore, the proposed measures can be used as quantitative ecological indicators for various ecosystem characteristics and behaviors.

 The \texttt{diact} exposures and residence times are introduced in Section~\ref{sec:EEtime}.
 The exposure of the resource compartment during the time interval $[5,10]$ to the nutrient input entering the system at the producers compartment, $e_{1_2}(5,10)$, can be obtained as follows: